Seventh generation of video game consoles: Reliability

 In the September 2009 issue of Game Informer magazine, survey results were published in which among nearly 5000 readers who responded, 54.2% of those who owned an Xbox 360 had experienced a console failure for that system, compared with 10.6% for PlayStation 3, and 6.8% for Wii.

 In August 2009, warranty provider SquareTrade published console failure rate estimates, in which the proportion of its customers reporting a system failure in the first two years is 23.7% for Xbox 360, 10.0% for PlayStation 3, and 2.7% for Wii.

 Other consoles

 There were also other consoles released during the seventh generation time period.
 Generally, they are either niche products or less powerful.

 Game Wave Family Entertainment System, commonly abbreviated as Game Wave.
 Released in October 2005.

 HyperScan, created by Mattel.
 Released on October 23, 2006.

 V.Flash, created by VTech.
 Released in September 2006.

 V.Motion/V.Smile Motion, created by VTech.
 Released in September 2007.

 Zeebo, designed for emerging countries.
 Released in 2009 in Mexico and Brazil only.

 OnLive Game System.
 Released on November 17, 2010.

-Sport Vii, often shortened to Vii, released in 2007 China, 2008 Japan.